- After assuming power in March 2025, Namibia’s President Netumbo Nandi-Ndaitwah has prioritised resolving Namibia’s socioeconomic constraints.

 What does this mean for you?

-Answer: With NNN reforms, Namibia could attract investment and accelerate energy-sector growth, but also raise governance and inequality risks.
+Answer: With Nandi-Ndaitwah‘s reforms, Namibia aims to attract investment and accelerate energy-sector growth, but also raise governance and inequality risks.

-The plans Netumbo Nandi-Ndaitwah has for Namibia during her five-year mandate (2025-2030) are so far being pushed forward with limited restraint by domestic veto players –neither by the opposition nor by justice, the military or the people– or external ones –either regional or global.
+The plans Netumbo Nandi-Ndaitwah has for Namibia during her five-year mandate (2025-2030) are so far being pushed forward with limited restraint from domestic veto players (the opposition, the judiciary, and the military) or external actors.
 This reduces immediate institutional friction and allows fast and secure policy-making regarding NNN’s main interests, which are focusing on reducing Namibia’s poverty and inequality.